Five Tips for Snowshoeing with Dogs

 4. Make sure to keep your dog on a leash when necessary.
 This is for the safety of you and your pup!
 Certain areas (for example there are some areas within National Forests) do not require your dog to be on a leash, you will need to make sure you can call your dog to you at all times.

 WARNING: Wildlife can be very dangerous to pups and their human companions.
 Wildlife may be attracted to your dog.
-We have black bear, wolves, coyotes, and foxes in Washington State.
-Often times we think of bears, wolves, and coyotes being the animals to be cautious of.
-Please be aware that elk and deer have been known to kick and severely injure or even kill dogs.
+We have black bears, wolves, coyotes, and foxes in Washington State.
+Often times we think of bears, wolves, and coyotes being the animals to be cautious of, but even elk and deer have been known to kick and severely injure or even kill dogs.